 Nearly all materials will burn should they become hot enough.
-But the risk of fire and the severity of injuries as a result of a fire vary by the type of material and are dependent on whether it’s treated with a fire-resistant coating.
+But the risk of fire and the severity of injuries as a result of fire vary by the type of fabric and are dependent on its flammability.
 Clothing, carpeting, drapes and furniture all pose a fire hazard, and this includes bean bags.
-However, the risk can be mitigated by ensuring that all items meet federal, state and local fire regulations and use high-quality fabric suited for the item’s use.
+However, you can mitigate the risk by ensuring that all items meet federal, state and local fire regulations and use high-quality fabric suited for the item’s use.

 - Matches and lighters

 - Space heaters

 In the U.S., the Consumer Product Safety Commission (CPSC) is responsible for regulating the flammability of fabric, and in Australia, the Australian Competition & Consumer Commission (ACCC) is the regulator.
 However, it is up to individuals to ensure that they are buying quality items and are not using them in hazardous ways.